khalyomede/pulsar-php/README.md

 ## PHP support

 To use this library for PHP 5.3+ until 5.6, use the version `1.*` of this library.
-Note the version 1 is no longer maintainted.
+Note the version 1 and 2 are no longer maintainted.

 ## Examples